 From there on, you’ll have to cut your deadening mat, if that’s what you’re working with.
 Some products are more difficult to cut than others for whatever reason.
 Naturally, smaller pieces are much easier to work with.
 But however you decide to cut the mat, I recommend doing it on top of a protected surface with a utility knife or at least getting a very sharp pair of scissors.

 Conversely, if you’re working with a spray, you’re going to need a spraying kit.
 The liquid insulation will probably come in a bucket you’ll need to mix with a drill and a special mixing bit.
 Then you’ll be able to pour some of the mixture into a spray gun and evenly cover the surface.

 Whether you’re working with mats or liquid insulation, you should prepare yourself for a full day’s work.
 On average, deadening mats are going to take longer to cut and apply than sprays.
 However, the curing time between layers of the deadening spray is also fairly long.
 So expect to spend about the same amount of time on both types of soundproofing (although you’ll likely put more effort into installing the mats).

 Sound deadening mats for cars can have multiple uses.
 Not only are they good for sound isolation but they also keep the temperature cool/warm in the car.
 They are quite affordable, lightweight, and easy to install as well, which are additional benefits.

-If these products are listed according to any particular order, it’s going to be according to their popularity.
-Or, at least according to their reputation.
+These products are listed according to their popularity and reputation.
 So I will start with the one people have the most good things to say about.
 But we’ll see if it can be beaten by one of the other products on my list.

 Still, you should keep in mind that all of these sound deadening materials are on this list for a good reason.
 With that being said, let’s just dive into these reviews.